sahandkhoshdel99/Wireless-Communications/README.md

 ## Paper Presentation
-My paper presentation is about comprehensive survey on **"Machine Learning in Wireless Sensor Networks"**.
+My paper presentation is based on a comprehensive survey on **"Machine Learning in Wireless Sensor Networks"**.
 The pdf file of the paper I've used is uploaded in it's corresponding folder.

 ## Final CA